 - Make the pickled onion: In a small saucepan, bring the vinegar, honey, coriander seeds, and salt to a boil.
 Place the onions in a nonreactive bowl.
 Slowly pour the hot liquid over the onions and cool to room temperature.
 Refrigerate until ready to use.
-Stored in a well-sealed container, onions will keep in the refrigerator for up to two weeks.
+Stored in a well-sealed container, onions will keep in the refrigerator for two weeks.

-- Make the lemon crème fraîche: Whisk together the crème fraîche and lemon zest and juice.
-Season with salt and pepper.
+- Make the lemon crème fraîche: Whisk together the crème fraîche and lemon zest and juice—season with salt and pepper.

 - Make the toast: Preheat the grill over medium-high heat to about 400oF (250oC).
 Lightly drizzle both sides of the bread with oil.
 Grill until lightly charred, 2 to 3 minutes per side.
 Top with the lemon crème fraîche, smoked salmon, cucumbers, capers, and a few pickled red onions.
 Scatter with fresh herbs, chive blossom flowers, and a few grinds of pepper.
 Serve with lemon wedges on the side, if desired.